Kezyma/ModOrganizer-Plugins/release/pluginfinder/readme.md

 }
 ```

+If you're worried about making a mistake while generating your json file, you can use the [Plugin Finder Generator](https://kezyma.github.io/PluginFinderGenerator.html) written just for this purpose.

 Once your json file is on github (or somewhere else), you'll need to either;
 - Open a pull request adding your file to the [plugin directory](https://github.com/Kezyma/ModOrganizer-Plugins/blob/main/directory/plugin_directory.json)
 - Open an issue, providing your plugin name and link to your json file.